What are subject and object phrase functions?

 Every sentence in English can be divided into a limited number of phrases that possess specific functions.
 These functions range from expressing the doer or receiver of an action in a sentence to depicting its time, place or manner.
 Thankfully for students, there are only five such phrase functions (or clause functions) that have to be learned.
 These are known as subjects, predicates, objects, adverbials and complements::

-In this course, we focus specifically on subjects and objects only.
+In this reader, we focus specifically on subjects and objects only.
 While these two phrases may function quite differently within a sentence, we deal with subjects and objects together here because they are quite similar in form and distribution.
-For more information about the three other functions – predicates, complements and adverbials – please visit our other short courses on these topics.
+For more information about the three other functions – predicates, complements and adverbials – please visit our other short readers on these topics.